olayinka3405/Excel-Power-Query-Project/README.md

 ## Project Benefits:
 1. Showcase ability to turn raw data into meaningful insights
-2. showcase ability to use Power Query for data transformation and Pivot tables for analtsis
+2. Showcase ability to use Power Query for data transformation and Pivot tables for analtsis
 3. Refreshable aspect of report shows efficiency in handling ongoing data updates

 ## Contact